TesneemAwut/PointrDeepLocation/README.md

 7. Doesen't include any sleep method.
 8. Doesen't have any index number in webelements.
 9. This project includes XML file for generating emailable TestNG report, and it also make the test ready to run in Jenkins server.
+10. This project was successfully built on Jenkins Server.

 ## Automation Test Cases
 - ### Front-End